jennifer-kava/jennifer-kava.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a sophomore studying Applied Mathematics and Computer Science at Columbia University, working on the intersection of diffusion models and causal inference.
-My research interests lie in theoretical generative models, optiimization, probabilistic inference, machine learning and physical simulation.
+I am a sophomore studying Applied Mathematics and Computer Science at Columbia University.
+My research interests lie in theoretical generative models, optimization, probabilistic inference, machine learning and physical simulation.

-Currently, I am a research assistant at Columbia University Department of Statistics under Prof. [Chenyang Zhong](https://sites.google.com/view/cyzhong/home?pli=1&authuser=1), and I also work on projects with [Baohua Yan](https://bhyan.com) (PhD student).
+Currently, I am exploring structural causal models in diffusion-based counterfactual generation under the guidance of Prof. [Chenyang Zhong](https://sites.google.com/view/cyzhong/home?pli=1&authuser=1), and I also work on image generation with [Baohua Yan](https://bhyan.com) (PhD student).

+Beyond academics, I enjoy coding and learning new languages.
+My projects can be found in the Projects tab, [linked here](https://jennifer-kava.github.io/projects/)

 This site (a work in progress!) collects information related to my academic, research and professional activities.
 I am excited to connect and discuss potential opportunities!